Simple Italian Greens and Grains

 Chopped fresh spinach

 Sauté onion in sauce pan over medium high heat for 3 minutes until it starts to brown.
+Add garlic and cook an additional minute.
 Add 1/2 cup water and chard.
 Cover then lower heat and cook until chard is tender, only about 3 – 5 minutes.
-Stir in desired amount of rice.
+Stir in desired amount of grain.
 Add 1 cup or desired amount of tomato sauce or chopped tomatoes.
 Stir in vinegar.
 Salt to taste.
 Serve mixed with a small amount of chopped raw spinach.

 Additions if tolerated: